Some considerations about Chilean Labor Law

-These contracts also contain provisions about allowing the employer to make any kind of deductions of the salary.
-Article 58 of the Labour Code states which deductions can be made from the salary.
+These contracts also contain provisions about allowing the employer to make any kind of deductions of the wages.
+Article 58 of the Labor Code states which deductions can be made from the salary.
 If the amount to be deducted is not one of the cases listed in that article, then the maximum amount that can be deducted is 15%.
-If the employer gave the employee a loan, he can deduct the total amount still due from the compensation.
+If the employer gave the employee a loan, he can deduct the total amount still due to the compensation.

 The way the untaken days of holidays that are to be paid by the employer if he dismisses someone is calculated as follows:

-Another issue to be taken into account is that the Chilean Labour Code established a list of motives allowing the employer to dismiss an employee.
+Another issue to be considered is that the Chilean Labour Code established a list of motives allowing the employer to dismiss an employee.
 There are some circumstances or actions of the employee that allows the employer to dismiss the worker without paying any compensation (such as not showing to work for a certain period, stealing, etc.).
-The employer is allowed to dismiss employees for the companies necessities i.e. company running badly or in need to be restructured (it can also be only the department or position of the worker, e.g. needing someone who speaks a foreign language).
-In case of CEOs, they can be dismissed without naming any reason, but they are also entitled to compensation.
+The employer is allowed to dismiss employees for the company’s necessities i.e. company running badly or in need to be restructured (it can also be only the department or position of the worker, e.g. needing someone who speaks a foreign language).
+In case of CEOs, they can be dismissed without naming any reason, but they are also entitled to severance payment.

 In Chile, if someone is entitled to receive a compensation for being dismissed the employer has two options, either give him the person a notice and the employee will have to work properly until the period of notice is due or to make the person leave the company right away and pay him the period of notice.
 What cannot be done under any circumstances is to have someone at the office and not giving him work to perform the duties he is supposed to under his work contract, because the employer will not be performing his duties (i.e. paying the salary and giving work to do) and can be suited for that reason.